Inflation in the euro area

 Main statistical findings

-Euro area annual inflation was 0.5% in June 2014, stable compared with May.
+Euro area annual inflation was 0.4% in July 2014, down from 0.5% in June.
 A year earlier the rate was 1.6%.
-The flash estimate for June, published on 30 June 2014, was 0.5%.
+The flash estimate for July, published on 31st July 2014, was 0.4%.
 Further information on the accuracy of the flash estimates can be found in the article 'Inflation – methodology of the euro area flash estimate'.

 Flash estimate and full HICP data